RoboJackets/mjackets-api/docs/development_process/api_lifecycle.rst

 #.
 A Pull Request must be opened that changes the corresponding entry in the
    :ref:`api_overview` table
 #.
 An notification must be sent to the #stm32-dev slack channel announcing the API
-   upgrade request
-#.
-The Pull Request must be submitted for discussion by the STM32 Development
-   commitee where, barring any objections, the Pull Request will be merged
+   upgrade request.
+Barring any objections, the Pull request will be merged.

 .. _stable_api_changes: